 The philosophy minor is a flexible option consisting of 18 semester hours in introductory logic, history of philosophy, and two intermediate or advanced electives.

 The philosophy department offers 34 semester-long courses and a variety of options during interim.
-You can view philosophy course descriptions here or download the 2009-2010 course catalog from the Registrar—the philosophy program can be found on page 227.
+You can view philosophy course descriptions here.

 During the January interim term, students concentrate their scholarly curiosity on one area of study.
 Philosophy professors have led such courses as "Death and the Meaning of Life," "Moral Expectation in Film," "Peaceable Kingdom: Transforming our Relationships with Animals," "Modal Logic," and "Male Bodies in Current Culture."

 Professors also facilitate or lead a number of international opportunities during the Interim, such as "Independent Study at L'Abri Fellowship, Switzerland" and "Building Communities in Kenya."

 Current interim courses descriptions are available from the Registrar.